Greta Thunberg's Whereabouts Unknown After Israeli Detention of Activists

 Share this article

-The Ministry of Foreign Affairs announces that the passengers are "in safety and unharmed".
+Israel's Foreign Ministry announces that the passengers are "in safety and unharmed".

-"They have been given sandwiches and water.
-The show is over," the department writes on X and refers to the ship as "selfie yacht", a mocking comment on the activists' presence on social media.
+“They have received sandwiches and water.
+The show is over,” writes the ministry on X and refers to the ship as “selfie yacht”, a mocking comment on the activists' presence on social media.

 The ship was expected to reach Gaza on Monday.

-On social media, the activists have also said they were surrounded by Israeli drones and reported that a white substance was sprayed on the ship.
+The activists have also said that they were surrounded by Israeli drones, that communication channels were disrupted, and that a white substance that damaged their eyes was sprayed on the ship.

 Madleen set sail from Sicily on June 1 and has since been located outside Egypt's coast.
-The activists had humanitarian aid on board, including diapers, breast milk substitutes, flour, rice, and medical equipment.
+The activists had brought humanitarian aid, including diapers, infant formula, flour, rice, and medical equipment.

 Loading related articles...